probprog/bopp/README.md

 ## License ##

-Copyright © Tom Rainforth, Tuan Anh Le, Jan-Willem van de Meent
+Copyright © Tom Rainforth, Tuan Anh Le, Jan-Willem van de Meent and Frank Wood

 Deodorant is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by